 The Concept Plan illustrates the City's basic development program for TA-4, which is presented in Part 2 of this document.
-The remainder of the document (Part 3) is dedicated to providing background information used in preparation of the Concept Plan, including findings of compliance with the land use distribution and applicable Performance Indicators in the Regional Plan Element of the City's Comprehensive Plan.
+The remainder of the document (Part 3) is dedicated to providing background information used in preparation of the Concept Plan, including findings of compliance with the land use distribution and applicable Performance Indicators in the City's Regional Plan Element.

-In summary, the Concept Plan has been prepared in accordance with the Regional Plan Element and Greater Bear Creek Valley Regional Plan, including all applicable performance indicators set forth in these documents.
+In summary the Concept Plan has been prepared in accordance with the Regional Plan Element and Greater Bear Creek Valley Regional Plan, including all applicable performance indicators set forth in these documents.
 The development concept for TA-4 complements and supports local and regional objectives relative to land use distribution and needed transportation corridors identified in the Greater Bear Creek Valley Regional Plan.